bhschott/QSM_tools/QSM_SPM/README.md

    - Normalizes the masked MVSSM image to MNI space using the deformation fields obtained from segmentation.
    - Applies two levels of Gaussian smoothing (4 mm and 6 mm FWHM) to the normalized MVSSM image.

-9. **SPM group stats**
-   - Performs group statistics (e.g., young vs. older participants) using SPM second level.
-   - If covarying for other modality (e.g., GMV) is warranted, use MMA (by J. Soch)

-10. **Error Handling**:
+9. **Error Handling**:
     - Catches any errors that occur during the processing of a subject and records the subject ID in an error log.

 ### Functions Used